boardgameio/boardgame.io/docs/documentation/tutorial.md

 hood to explore the game tree and find good moves.
 The default uses 1000 iterations per move.
 This can be configured to adjust the bot's playing strength.

-The framework will come bundled with a few different bot algorithms, and an advanced version of MCTS that will allow you to specify a set of objectives to optimize for.
-For example, at any given point in the game you can tell the bot to gather resources in the short term and wage wars in the late stages.
-You just tell the bot what to do and it will figure out the right combination of moves to make it happen!

-Detailed documentation about all this is coming soon.
-Adding bots to games for actual networked play (as opposed to merely simulating moves) is also in the works.